exposit/katamoiran/_posts/2016-10-22-adventures-with-traits-three.md

 Remember that under my modified trait system, you always apply up to two positive traits to any roll, in addition to any and all negative ones.

-"Pools" are generally filled with "tokens" that are earned in some way through play.
-You can spend tokens from your pool to achieve various ends.
+"Token pools" are point reserves generally filled with "tokens" that are earned in some way through play.
+You can spend tokens from your pool to achieve various ends, depending on what powers you have.
+Token abilities are applied in addition to any traits that are applied and are considered separate.
+This means a trait might end up being applied twice (or even three times).

 It is also possible to apply only a portion of a trait to a roll; if you have a trait you think might be relevant but not entirely ("I know a ton about dinosaurs, and dragons are really just big lizards, aren't they?") you can use the semi-relevant trait as one of your allowed two, and apply half its value.
+If you do this, and fail, it's always amusing to have your character proceed on incorrect information.

-"Advancing" traits are traits that have their own rules for advancement and may not be subject to the usual trait cap.
+"independently Advancing" traits are traits that have their own rules for advancement and may not be subject to the usual trait cap.

 __*Spells & Magic*__